KrishPro/Text-Summarization/README.md

 Free Google Colab **cannot** train BART for Text Summarization

+But still, I will consider this branch as in-complete and I will try use BART for text summarization later on

 ## Research
 Whole research, I did for this project is public [here](https://krishpro.github.io/text-summarization)